MK-Scribe/the_70_books/copied_texts/_the_book_of_nathan_the_prophet/README.md

 - Zech 9:12
 - Name otherwise unknown (cf. possibly I Sam 1:1?).
 - Judg 2:3-4; 5:23; 6:11-22; 13:11.
-- See Note 62 on the Greek text.
 - David's prophet and teacher of the law of Moses was a foreigner, see Josh 9:3-27; 11:19.
 - II Sam 11:6-17.